Oliver Jarvis

-Oliver Richard Benjamin Jarvis (born 9 January 1984) is a British professional racing driver currently racing in the FIA World Endurance Championship, European Le Mans Series and Asian Le Mans Series with United Autosports.
+Oliver Richard Benjamin Jarvis (born 9 January 1984) is a British professional racing driver currently racing in the European Le Mans Series with United Autosports.

-Jarvis won the 2022 IMSA Championship (including the 2022 24 Hours of Daytona) in the DPi category with Meyer Shank Racing.
+Jarvis was an Audi factory driver in DTM and LMP1, and finished runner-up in the FIA World Endurance Championship in 2016.
+He later raced for Mazda and Acura in DPi, winning both the IMSA SportsCar Championship and the 24 Hours of Daytona in 2022 with Meyer Shank Racing.
+He is also a two-time LMP2 class winner at the 24 Hours of Le Mans.

 Early life

-Born in Burwell, Cambridgeshire, he was educated at King's Ely.
+Born in Burwell, Cambridgeshire, Jarvis was educated at King's Ely.

 Early career

 Jarvis was first introduced to motorsport from an early age when his father Carl was competing in Formula Ford 1600.
 Keen to try it for himself, and at just six years old, Jarvis enjoyed his first motocross competition, albeit then two wheels not four.

 At the age of eight, Jarvis made the transition to race karts.
-During his 10 years in karts, he achieved notable success in British and European events, as well as in World Karting as one of Tony Kart's Works driver.
+During his ten years in karts, he achieved notable success in British and European events, as well as in World Karting as one of Tony Kart's Works driver.

 Jarvis moved from European Karting when he was 18 to the highly competitive British single seater car championships racing in the Formula Ford category for two successful seasons before moving up to Formula Renault.

-2005 proved to be an outstanding year of achievements for Jarvis when he became the 2005 Formula Renault UK Champion having gained 5 wins, 7 podiums, 4 pole positions and 3 ELF /Atol Driver of the Day Awards.
+2005 proved to be an outstanding year of achievements for Jarvis when he became the 2005 Formula Renault UK Champion having gained five wins, seven podiums, four pole positions and three ELF /Atol Driver of the Day Awards.
 He was also awarded BRDC Rising Star status.

-Jarvis's perfect end to the year was receiving the prestigious McLaren Autosport Young Driver of The Year Award that December, presented to him by Formula One legend Sir Stirling Moss.
+Jarvis' perfect end to the year was receiving the prestigious McLaren Autosport Young Driver of The Year Award that December, presented to him by Formula One legend Sir Stirling Moss.

 2006 saw Jarvis move up to the British F3 International Series, racing for the famous Carlin Motorsport team, run by Trevor Carlin.
-Jarvis was an instant success, and won two races, beating Bruno Senna (nephew of the late Ayrton) to 2nd in the standings.
+Jarvis was an instant success, and won two races, beating Bruno Senna (nephew of the late Ayrton) to second in the standings.
 He went on to dominate the end of season Macau F3 Grand Prix in 2007, leading every lap and looking unchallenged throughout to take the biggest victory of his career.

 Jarvis competing at Zandvoort, where he would win the feature race.